mobxjs/mobx/docs/intro/concepts.md

 MobX distinguishes the following concepts in your application.

 We show example code to illustrate these concepts.
-For clarity of explanation we don't use the convenience function `makeAutoObservable` yet in this code.
+For clarity we don't use the convenience function `makeAutoObservable` yet in this code.

 In the [10 minute introduction to MobX and React](https://mobx.js.org/getting-started) you can dive deeper into this example and build a user interface using [React](https://facebook.github.io/react/) around it.

 ### 1. State